 (Conversion rates can vary widely depending on the service or product you’re selling.)

 Customer acquisition cost vs your budget.

-This is a very easy tool to use to quickly see how your budget stacks up against your CAC.
+This is a good tool to use to see how your budget stacks up against your CAC.

 Not sure how to proceed?